Wazza1999/Project2-Quiz/README.md

 - Questions and Answers were made in ChatGPT.

+- I used the tutorial from - https://projects.sparkifysolutions.com/quiz-app-using-javascript/ as inspiration for the design of the quiz but all code is original and made by me.

 - The font was taken from google fonts - Jersey 10 was the font used.

 ### Credits - Media